nashville-software-school/bangazon-inc/book-1-orientation/chapters/ADONET_INTRO.md

                 conn.Open();
                 using (SqlCommand cmd = conn.CreateCommand())
                 {
-                    // Here we do something a little different...
-                    //  We're using a "parameterized" query to avoid SQL injection attacks.
-                    //  First, we add variable names with @ signs in our SQL.
-                    //  Then, we add SqlParamters for each of those variables. cmd.CommandText = @"UPDATE Department
+                    cmd.CommandText = @"UPDATE Department
                                            SET DeptName = @deptName
                                          WHERE Id = @id";
                     cmd.Parameters.Add(new SqlParameter("@deptName", department.DeptName));
                     cmd.Parameters.Add(new SqlParameter("@id", id));

-                    // Maybe we should refactor our other SQL to use parameters

                     cmd.ExecuteNonQuery();
                 }